dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 you are submitting.
 If you are submitting a bug, please include any error messages or stack traces caused by the problem.
 The verbose log can also be very helpful and are often requested by the issue template.
-You can read more about how to get the verbose log here [How to use DSC logging](https://dsccommunity.org/blog/how-to-use-dsc-logging#deployment-process).
+You can read more about how to get the verbose log in the article [How to use DSC logging](https://dsccommunity.org/blog/how-to-use-dsc-logging#deployment-process).

 Please reference any related issues or pull requests by a pound sign followed by the issue or pull request number (e.g. #11, #72).
 GitHub will automatically link